kiran-brahma/dante-astro-theme/src/content/books/book-notes-zero-to-one.md

 - Sales are essential for a business's survival.
   - Innovative products need a solid distribution model and the right person to sell them to the client.
-  - To maximize sales, a company should assign employees with the appropriate level of expertise to each sale.
+  - To maximise sales, a company should assign employees with the appropriate level of expertise to each sale.
   - Additionally, a comprehensive sales strategy should be developed to ensure success.

 ### The founder's Vision is crucial to the company